HNC in Music Production

 Who is it for?

-Work in one of our purpose-built recording studios or production suites on industry standard platforms Pro Tools and Logic Pro X. Develop a deep understanding and practical skills in music production, the music industry, acoustics and studio craft.
-The department has recently benefited from large scale investment featuring a large and small Mac suite, Mac computers in all 3 studios, numerous outboard effects and audio processing equipment including an Allen & Heath Hybrid mixing console.
-Studying here will mean much lower fees than those at university whilst also offering more support and 1:1 time than often available in university.
+You will work in one of our purpose-built recording studios or production suites on industry-standard platforms Pro Tools and Logic Pro X. Develop a deep understanding and practical skills in music production, the music industry, acoustics and studio craft.
+The department has recently benefited from large-scale investment featuring a large and small Mac suite, Mac computers in all 3 studios, numerous outboard effects and audio processing equipment including an Allen & Heath Hybrid mixing console.
+Studying here will mean much lower fees than those at university whilst also offering more support and 1:1 time than often available at university.

 What does the course involve?